tari-project/tari/RFC/src/RFC-0001_overview.md

    and simple smart contracts such as cross-chain atomic swaps.
 2. It maintains the Digital Asset register.
 This includes functionality for side-chain management, checkpoints, and transfer of funds into and out of side-chains.
-3. Maintain the Validator Node register.
-This includes support for registering and de-registering Validator Nodes.
 4. Maintain a register of smart contract templates.
 This allows users to verify that digital assets are running the code that they expect and includes functionality like version tracking.